google/truth/comparison.md

 time it was created, we’d begun using Truth widely at Google, and we’d made some decisions that would be difficult to retrofit onto AssertJ.

-## Truth vs. Hamcrest
+## Truth vs. Hamcrest {#vs-hamcrest}

-Because Truth and Hamcrest differ so significantly, I'll cover only the main
+Because Truth and Hamcrest differ so significantly, we'll cover only the main
 points:

 -   Truth assertions are made with chained method calls, so IDEs can suggest the